chf007/aliyun-oss-upload-action/README.md

 **Required** The path of the source dir.

 > You do not need to add a slash `/` at the end of the path.
-> When running under a Windows runner, the path needs to be changed to Windows-style.

 ### `dest-dir`